Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 The provisions set out in this Notice to the Profession supersedes all previous Notices to the Profession except those set out above.

-The Ontario Superior Court of Justice, Toronto Region-Family, will resume full operation in accordance with the Family Law Rules and Practice Directions (pre-COVID), subject to the terms set out below.
+The Ontario Superior Court of Justice, Toronto Region-Family, has resumed full operation in accordance with the Family Law Rules and Practice Directions (pre-COVID), subject to the terms set out below.

 B.2 In-Person Attendances

 - Case Conferences, Trial Scheduling Conferences (meaning conferences scheduled for the sole purpose of completing the Trial Scheduling Endorsement Form), Status Hearings, Hearings for Out of Court Payment, regular Motions, Dispute Resolution Officer (DRO) conferences, conference calls, urgent conferences or urgent motions, To Be Spoken To Court (see below), or any matter not referred to below – will continue to occur by way of virtual/Zoom hearings.
 Closer to the case conference date, the conference coordinator will send an email to the parties or counsel confirming both the date and time of the case conference and providing the parties with the teleconference or Zoom information.
 The Zoom information for DRO conferences can be found in CaseLines.
 No email will be sent in advance of a DRO conference with this information.

 B.3.
 Electronic Filing and Issuance